Personal Trainer Job Description: What You’ll Do

 Today’s new generation of personal athletic trainers are taking a holistic approach to fitness; they know that fitness isn’t just about going through the motions of a workout, it’s about having a healthy lifestyle and attitude.
 A great athletic trainer should be able to encourage and motivate clients to look at fitness as a positive element in a healthy life.

 Personal athletic trainers can focus on specific areas of fitness, or take a broad approach to encompassing all elements of being fit.
-Whatever your specific fitness specialization is, you'll be instrumental in promoting health to your clients.

 What does a personal trainer do?